opulencecircle/opulencecircle.github.io/index.md

-Join Opulence Circle by downloading our IOS App and subscribe to one of our Premium packages to gain access to the Premium news.
+Join Opulence Circle Premium to gain access to the featured news.